-Through conservation work, publications, exhibitions, grant initiatives, and training programs—we work to make a lasting difference in conservation practice, art historical research, and museology and to promote knowledge and appreciation of art among audiences of all ages.
+Through conservation work, publications, exhibitions, grant initiatives, training programs, and other efforts, we work to make a lasting difference in conservation practice and art historical research and to promote knowledge and appreciation of art among audiences of all ages.

 The Getty Foundation supports the understanding and preservation of the visual arts through strategic grant initiatives around the world.

 - Established in 1984 as the Getty Grant Program

 - Funding areas: art history, conservation, museums, and professional development for individuals in these fields

 - To date, the Foundation has awarded more than 8,000 grants to support projects in over 180 countries on seven continents

 The J. Paul Getty Museum collects, presents, conserves, and interprets great works of art.